Bartlesville Radio » News » Girls Scouts Pearls on the Prairie Event

 Tom Davis

-Named for the Girl Scouts’ founder, Juliette Gorden Low, who sold her dearly loved pearl necklace to fund Girl Scouts, Girl Scouts of Eastern Oklahoma is fortunate to have a visionary group in Bartlesville who are focused on making a difference for the next generation of women leaders.
+Named for the Girl Scouts’ founder, Juliette Gorden Low, who sold her dearly loved pearl necklace to fund Girl Scouts, the Girl Scouts of Eastern Oklahoma is fortunate to have a visionary group in Bartlesville who are focused on making a difference for the next generation of women leaders.

 Appearing on COMMUNITY CONNECTION, Pam Crawford and Hillary Sutton invited everyone to save the date: Friday, September 9, 2022 - 6:00 P.M. at Timber Oaks - 1639 US Highway 60, Bartlesville, for their Pearls on the Prairie fundraising event.
 Tickets are $50 at https://gseok.wufoo.com/forms/mkfmdp01f1cqm2/